We learn in more than one dimension

 - Practice your accent homework in different physical environments (sitting, standing, walking, indoors, outdoors) and try out what you’re working on with different emotions (neutral, sad, angry, enthusiastic).

 - Sing along with American music that you like.
-Sing a line, then turn off the track and speak the line.
+Sing a line, pause the track, and then speak the line.

-- Take your time – sense what’s happening in your mouth.
+- Take your time when you practice – sense what’s happening in your mouth.
 Listen to how a sound changes when you move your tongue or jaw a tiny bit.
-Practice in slow motion, like you’re putting your work under a microscope.
+Practice in slow motion, like you’re putting the sounds and movements under a microscope.
 Remember how we learned things as children?
 It was easy… partly because we were fully present and engaged.